Sydney Autism Community Lions Club is dedicated to the advancement and empowerment of people on the autism spectrum.

 We are an inclusive club and support network, and seek to provide an environment that promotes acceptance, support, friendship and connection for our members and community.

 At this month’s meeting, we were privileged to have not one, but TWO very special guests!
 Our first guest was Matheus, a proud member of the Lions Clube Bauru Autismo, an Autism Lions Club that is […]

 This month at our meeting, we were honoured to have Grace Nixon, a Job Coach at auticon, an international information technology consultancy with an Australian presence, whose core team of professional technical consultants are all on […]

 On the 2nd of April, the Lions District of Sydney conducted a Family Health and Wellbeing Forum at the Blacktown Workers Club, and – being the Autism Lions Club – we were invited to give a […]

 Living on the flip side of a stereotype is an experience that is difficult to describe.
 While there are stereotypes about everything – white people can’t dance, lawyers lack a moral compass, dog lovers are more […]

 How you can help

 Becoming a LION

-Becoming a Lion is simple.
-You should first decide whether you can afford a small amount of time to help our community.
+Before seeking to become a Lion, you should first decide whether you can afford a small amount of time to help our community.